LAKERS TOGETHER: Find out information about COVID-19

 Total award: $4,000

 The program is available to undergraduate students at GVSU who have not yet completed the requirements for graduation.
 Successful students will have demonstrated a record of academic success in their discipline.
-It is expected that the student will be enrolled at GVSU for at least one full year of study beyond the period of the award.
+It is expected that the student will be enrolled at GVSU for at least one full semester of study beyond the period of the award.
 Please contact OURS if you have questions about your eligibility.

 All tenured, tenure-track, visiting, and affiliate GVSU faculty are eligible to mentor MS3 students.
 Faculty will commit an appropriate portion of their time to effectively and actively mentor a student; they will be expected to have a limited teaching load for Spring/Summer semester.